 Director, Division of Endocrinology

-Dr. Dolan is a professor of pediatrics in the Division of Endocrinology.
+Dr. Dolan is a professor of pediatrics in the Division of Endocrinology within the UC College of Medicine.
 His research focuses on the epidemiology and genetics of obesity, insulin resistance, abnormal carbohydrate metabolism, diabetes and their relationships to the development and progression of cardiovascular disease.

 Dr. Dolan completed his pediatric internship and residency at the University of Minnesota.
 He also served as chief resident.
 He obtained fellowship training in pediatric endocrinology at the University of Virginia.